-- Where can I obtain a Tissot catalogue?You can request a catalogue from any official Tissot retailer or from one of our official representatives in your country.
+You can request a catalogue from any official Tissot retailer or from one of our official representatives in your country.
 It is also possible to submit this request online via our contact form.
 The catalogue can also be viewed online in the Online catalogue section.

-- Where can I obtain a user guide?User's manual are available in the Warranty and user's manual section.
+User's manual are available in the Warranty and user's manual section.
 You can also contact one of our official representatives in your country.

-- Why are all watches not shown on the Tissotwatches.com website?The site presents a range of models selected from the expansive Tissot collections.
+The site presents a range of models selected from the expansive Tissot collections.
 To see more watches, visit one of our official resellers.
 Please note that some watch models present on the website are not available in all countries.
 For more information contact an official Tissot representative.